-FIT's Department of Public Safety is staffed 24 hours a day, seven days a week, 365 days a year.
+FIT's Department of Public Safety provides critical safety and security services 24 hours a day, seven days a week, 365 days a year.
 Its officers utilize foot patrol and approximately 300 closed-circuit security cameras to observe and report situations or activities that may pose a danger to persons or property.
 Continuous proactive security patrols are performed by the Department of Public Safety throughout FIT's campus.
 The Department of Public Safety staffs a central dispatch and monitoring center that serves as the hub for emergency call-taking and dispatch to all college properties.
 Central dispatch utilizes a computer-aided dispatch system and communicates with Public Safety officers via a digital mobile radio system.
+FIT's Public Safety officers are not licensed to carry firearms.

-FIT's Public Safety officers are not armed and do not have police powers, but they assist members of the FIT community, including in contacting the New York City Police Department (NYPD).
-Although there is no formal agreement, FIT has a cooperative working relationship with the NYPD, in which NYPD officers periodically patrol campus roadways, maintain public order, engage in crime prevention, and provide for the enforcement of local and state laws.2 FIT Public Safety is also available to assist members of the FIT community in reporting crimes to the NYPD.
+FIT Public Safety has a longstanding cooperative working relationship with the New York City Police Department (NYPD).
+As a result, NYPD officers periodically patrol campus roadways, maintain public order, engage in crime prevention, and provide for the enforcement of local and state laws.
+FIT Public Safety is always available to assist members of the FIT community in reporting crimes to the NYPD.

 FIT Public Safety officers respond to all complaints and emergencies occurring on campus.
 If warranted, FIT Public Safety will contact local emergency services for police/fire/EMS response.
-All FIT Public Safety officers have received training and certification in first aid, CPR, use of automated external defibrillators (AED), and campus safety procedures, as well as fire safety training and certification in accordance with the FDNY.
+All FIT Public Safety officers have received training and certification in first aid, CPR, use of automated external defibrillators (AED), and campus safety procedures, as well as fire safety training and certification in accordance with the Fire Department of the City of New York (FDNY).

 Public Safety personnel at FIT are given classroom and on-site training once a year.
-This includes training on security awareness, understanding the role of the security supervisor, emergency situations, campus community relations, sexual harassment at the workplace, being a Safe Zone ally, sexual assault prevention and education, legal powers and limitations, and report writing.
+This includes training on security awareness, understanding the role of the security supervisor, emergency situations, campus community relations, sexual harassment at the workplace, being a Safe Zone ally, sexual assault prevention and education, legal powers and limitations, and reportwriting.